AakarshKumar0704/Business-Analytics/README.md

 # Vrinda Store data Analytics

+Objective

+Vrinda Store aims to create an annual sales report for 2022 to gain insights into customer behavior and sales trends.
+The goal is to utilize these insights to improve sales strategies and boost revenue in 2023.

+Sample Questions Addressed

+Compare the sales and orders using a single chart.

+Identify the month with the highest sales and orders.

+Determine whether men or women purchased more in 2022.

+Analyze different order statuses in 2022.

+List the top 10 states contributing to sales.

+Examine the relationship between age and gender based on purchase numbers.

+Identify which sales channel contributed the most.

+Determine the highest-selling product category.

+Sample Insights

+Women contributed to approximately 65% of purchases, making them the dominant buyer group.

+The top 3 states contributing to sales were Maharashtra, Karnataka, and Uttar Pradesh.

+The adult age group (30-49 years) had the highest contribution (~50%) to total sales.

+The most popular sales channels were Amazon, Flipkart, and Myntra.

+Final Conclusion to Improve Vrinda Store Sales

+To optimize sales in 2023, Vrinda Store should:

+Target women customers aged 30-49 years.

+Focus on customers residing in Maharashtra, Karnataka, and Uttar Pradesh.

+Increase marketing efforts through Amazon, Flipkart, and Myntra by providing targeted ads, offers, and coupons.

+Future Enhancements

+Implement predictive analytics to forecast future trends.

+Introduce personalized recommendations based on customer behavior.

+Expand data analysis to include customer feedback and sentiment analysis.

 Overview
 Vrinda Store Data Analytics is a data-driven project that focuses on cleaning, transforming, and summarizing data using advanced Excel features.
 The project leverages pivot tables to extract meaningful insights and create an interactive dashboard for better decision-making.